 "Lincoln" is a DreamWorks Pictures release, directed by Steven Spielberg and is rated PG-13 for an intense scene of war violence, some images of carnage and brief strong language.
 The running time is .

-The cast includes Daniel Day-Lewis, Sally Field, Tommy Lee Jones, Joseph Gordon-Levitt, Hal Holbrook, James Spader, John Hawkes, Tim Blake Nelson, Bruce McGill, Joseph Cross, Gloria Reuben, David Warshofsky, David Strathairn, Walt Goggins, Lee Pace, Jackie Earle Haley, David Oyelowo, Jared Harris and Adam Driver.
+The cast includes Daniel Day-Lewis, Sally Field, Tommy Lee Jones, Joseph Gordon-Levitt, Hal Holbrook, James Spader, John Hawkes, Tim Blake Nelson, Bruce McGill, Joseph Cross, Gloria Reuben, David Warshofsky, David Strathairn, Walt Goggins, Lee Pace, Jackie Earle Haley, David Oyelowo, Jared Harris, Adam Driver and Colman Domingo.

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 Casting Day-Lewis was our first sign we were in for a stunning character drama and the cast surrounding him all but assured that.
 Sally Field stars as Mary Todd Lincoln; Tommy Lee Jones plays Thaddeus Stevens; Lee Pace gives a strong performance as Fernando Wood, Democratic member of Congress leading the opposition against Lincoln's proposal for the 13th Ammendment; James Spader is phenomenally entertaining as one of Lincoln's Democratic operatives W.N.
 Bilbo; and Gloria Reuben stands out playing Mary Todd's dressmaker Elizabeth Keckley.